Jepson & Co have been in the registration manufacturing game for years.

 Let's take a look back at how Jepson & Co have innovated over the years and into the present day, with the introduction of the 3D, raised-digit registrations.

 With the introduction of number plates in 1904, there was a call for experts able to manufacture them.
 Step forward George Henry Jepson, who, with his now thriving sign writing business Jepson & Co, established in 1894, branched out into hand-painting number plates with white characters on black backgrounds.

-Around the year 1925, George Arthur Jepson, George Henry?s son, moved things forward yet again with the family business.
-He developed a more cost effective number plate printing method ? printing on a celluloid material, a predecessor to acrylic, instead of tinplate.
-This was done using the same George Mann lithographic printing machine purchased at the start of his father?s journey at the turn of the century.
+Around the year 1925, George Arthur Jepson, George Henry's son, moved things forward yet again with the family business.
+He developed a more cost effective number plate printing method of printing on a celluloid material, a predecessor to acrylic, instead of tinplate.
+This was done using the same George Mann lithographic printing machine purchased at the start of his father's journey at the turn of the century.

 By the 1930s, the company continued to be successful, with its main business coming in the form of number plates, shop window tickets and notices for mines and factories.
 Unfortunately for everybody however, the effects of war began to take their toll on businesses around the country, and indeed the world.
 During the First and the Second Great Wars, Jepson & Co adapted to the extremely difficult economic climate facing wartime Britain and joined in the war effort, chiefly using their metal working expertise and moved away from number plates to spray and assemble steel helmets.